Literature as Cultural Memory

 Literary observation and intercultural reflection through journeys.

-Travel narratives explore landscapes, cities, and everyday encounters as spaces of cultural dialogue.
-Rather than simple travel descriptions, these texts reflect on how movement across places opens new perspectives on identity, memory, and shared humanity.
+These narratives explore landscapes, cities, and everyday encounters as spaces of cultural dialogue.
+Rather than simple travel descriptions, they reflect on how movement across places opens new perspectives on identity, memory, and shared humanity.

 Objectives